AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-07-data-modeling-for-analytics-optimize-for-queries-not-transac.md

 ![Chain of joins through normalized tables versus one wide scan through a denormalized table](images/data_modeling/07/normalized-vs-denormalized-query.png)

 Each join adds latency.
-Each join also adds a point of failure — wrong join condition, missing foreign key, ambiguous column name.
+Each join also adds a point of failure : wrong join condition, missing foreign key, ambiguous column name.
 An AI agent generating SQL against a 15-table normalized model has far more opportunities to make a mistake than against a 4-table star schema.

 The fix is not to abandon normalization.
 Keep your OLTP model normalized for your application.
-But create a separate analytical model — denormalized, structured for queries, with pre-built joins and business-friendly column names — for reporting and analytics.
+But create a separate analytical model : denormalized, structured for queries, with pre-built joins and business-friendly column names,  for reporting and analytics.

 ## Designing for Read Performance